-Ransomware is a problematic cyber threat, with an average of 4,000 ransomware attacks per day in the U.S. alone.
-That’s 1.46 million attacks annually.
-Fifty percent of U.S. companies report being the target of a ransomware attack in the past year.
-Worse yet, ransomware is predicted to exceed $1 billion in losses by the end of 2016.
+Ransomware is a problematic cyber threat.
+In 2015, there were an average of 4,000 ransomware attacks per day in the U.S. alone, and the number has only climbed since then.
+Fifty percent of U.S. companies reported being the target of a ransomware attack in 2016.
+In 2017, the world was introduced to the biggest ransomware threats yet in the form of WannaCry and NotPetya.
+Worse yet, ransomware is predicted to $11.5 billion in losses by the end of 2019.
 If that doesn’t give you pause, nothing will.

 Ransomware is real, rampant and ruthless.